LojainnnMohameddd/LojainnnMohameddd/README.md

-## Hi there 👋, I'm Lojain
+## 👩‍💻 Lojain Mohamed | AI & ML Enthusiast

-💻 Computer Science Student | AI & ML Enthusiast
+🤖 Passionate about Artificial Intelligence and Machine Learning.
-🌱 Currently learning Deep Learning & Data Science
+🌱 Currently focusing on Deep Learning and Data Science.
-✨ Interested in Machine Learning, Neural Networks & Problem Solving
+🚀 Interested in building innovative projects and solving real-world problems with AI.

 ## 🚀 Skills
 ### 💻 Programming & Scripting